NiklasRosenstein/slap/docs/content/configuration.md

 # Configuration

-The Clap configuration is read either from a `clap.toml` file or from the `[tool.clap]` section in `pyproject.toml`.
+The Clap configuration is read either from a `slap.toml` file or from the `[tool.slap]` section in `pyproject.toml`.

-When a configuration value is described in the documentation, it is referenced without the `[tool.clap]` prefix that is needed in the case where the configuration is loaded from `pyproject.toml`.
+When a configuration value is described in the documentation, it is referenced without the `[tool.slap]` prefix that is needed in the case where the configuration is loaded from `pyproject.toml`.

 Check out the documentation for each command separately to understand how they can be configured.